 Glidden Essentials Exterior Paint: A 100% acrylic paint with good coverage and versatility to handle various outdoor surfaces.

 Glidden Premium Interior/Exterior: Designed to resist fading and extreme weather conditions.
 It keeps its high-gloss finish and is resistant to cracking and peeling.

 Behr has a smaller inventory of paints, but they are all high quality.
 It also offers specialized paints for cabinets, trim, basement masonry, fences, barns, and brick.

 Behr Premium Plus Interior: It blocks stains and is tough enough to handle vigorous scrubbing.
 This paint provides excellent coverage, even over a previous color.

 Behr Ultra Scuff Defense Interior: This formula is designed to stand up to scuff and stains, perfect for high-traffic areas.
 It is also resistant to mildew.

-Behr Marquee Interior: This is Behr’s top-of-the-line paint, promising one-coat coverage with exceptional stain resistance, durability, and washability.
+Behr Marquee Interior: This paint provides one-coat coverage with exceptional stain resistance, durability, and washability.